This day tour will visit four different valley battlefields from three different campaigns in 1862 and 1864.

-This private battlefield tour pairs nicely with our Northern Shenandoah Campaigns tour.
+This private battlefield tour pairs nicely with our Northern Shenandoah Campaigns Tour.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you at the New Market State Historical Park, in front of the Virginia Museum of the Civil War.